about14sheep/yell_proxy_chat/serv/redidb/README.md

 <h2>Redis Wrapper</h2>

 <p>I have assigned a redis datastructure to the IDs for totems, emotes, totem_skins, and users.
 The logic of this immplentation resides in the characteristics of the redis data type.
-This allows for easier implementation less confusion.</p>
+This allows for easier implementation and less confusion.</p>

 <section>
   <h4>Hashes</h4>